vivainio/weaseltree/README.md

 AI coding tools like Claude Code also benefit significantly from fast filesystem access - file searches, code analysis, and edits are all much faster on native WSL paths.

-This tool uses [git worktree](https://git-scm.com/docs/git-worktree) to create a linked working tree on the native WSL filesystem for fast development, while keeping a synchronized copy on Windows for IDE access.
+This tool uses [git worktree](https://git-scm.com/docs/git-worktree) to create a linked working tree on the native WSL filesystem for fast development, while keeping a synchronized copy on Windows for Windows-native tools.

 ## Install